How we workDelivery model · Senior cross-functional

 The seniors you meet at the brief stay through to go-live.
 No bait-and-switch.
 No quiet handover to juniors at month two.

-Decisions are made by people who'll have to live with them — engineers, architects and delivery leads who own the platform long-term.
-That's how technical debt stays under control and how programmes hold their date.
+Decisions are made by people who'll have to live with them: engineers, architects and delivery leads who own the platform long after launch.
+That's how technical debt stays under control and how projects hold their date.

 Role